Shout! Studios: History

 In 2005, Shout!
 Factory obtained the rights to Herb Alpert's catalog, launching the Herb Alpert Signature Series of CDs.
 These included The Lonely Bull, South of the Border, Lost Treasures, Whipped Cream & Other Delights and others.
-They also got the rights to talk show host Dick Cavett's library and started releasing theme sets focused on rock icons, Ray Charles (including all his visits to the show), John Lennon and Yoko Ono, and others.
+They also got the rights to talk show host Dick Cavett's library and began releasing theme sets focused on rock icons: Ray Charles (including all his visits to the show), John Lennon (The Beatles) and Yoko Ono, and others.
 They also jumped into children's animation with a deal with DIC Entertainment.
-C.O.P.S.
-The Animated Series and Heathcliff And the Catillac Cats were the first releases from that deal.
-On the sports side, they entered a licensing deal with Major League Baseball, releasing themed and World Series DVDs through 2010 and then again from 2016 till present.
+Heathcliff And the Catillac Cats was the first release from that deal, followed by The Legend of Zelda, Super Mario Bros.
+Super Show, Inspector Gadget, Sabrina the Animated Series, and C.O.P.S.
+The Animated Series.
+On the sports side, they entered a licensing deal with Major League Baseball, releasing themed and World Series DVDs from 2005 to 2010 and then again from 2016 till present.

-By 2007, classic TV on DVD was a major focus, with season sets of Blossom McHale's Navy and Ironside, an authorized collection of The Adventures of Ozzie and Harriet, and themed and actor-specific editions of Inside the Actors Studio hitting shelves.
-Meanwhile, they also started releasing Mickey Hart's catalogs.
+By 2007, vintage TV on DVD was a major focus, with season sets of Blossom, McHale's Navy and Ironside, an authorized collection of The Adventures of Ozzie and Harriet, and themed and actor-specific editions of Inside the Actors Studio hitting shelves.
+Meanwhile, they also began releasing Mickey Hart's catalogs.

-In March 2008, Shout! bought the Hightone Records catalog and added artists Tom Russell, Joe Ely, and Rosie Flores to its brand.
-At the same time, the company was ramping up its place as a children's animation destination and continuing with a TV on DVD schedule.
-It took over the Mystery Science Theater 3000 DVD series and released a 20th Anniversary set and have continued to put out box sets of episodes never before released on DVD.
+In March 2008, Shout! bought the Hightone Records catalog and added musical artists Tom Russell, Joe Ely, and Rosie Flores to its brand.
+That same year, the company continued ramping up its place as a children's animation destination by taking over the Mystery Science Theater 3000 DVD series, releasing a 20th anniversary set, and continuing to put out box sets of episodes never before released on DVD.

-In 2009, Shout! reached another milestone when it struck a deal with toy and board game company Hasbro, releasing the original Transformers and G.I.
+In 2009, Shout! reached another milestone when it struck a deal with toy/board game company Hasbro, releasing the original Transformers and G.I.
 Joe animated-series box sets.
 That same year, it released the first My Little Pony DVD, My Little Pony: Twinkle Wish Collection.
-Shout! continued to release several Hasbro properties, including the series My Little Pony: Friendship is Magic, until January 1, 2019, when it released its last DVD for that series, Hearts and Hooves.
+Shout! continued to release several Hasbro properties, including the series My Little Pony: Friendship is Magic, until January 1, 2019, when it released its final DVD for that series, Hearts and Hooves.